cogsandsquigs/errgonomic/README.md

 ## Features

-- **Usable and Fun**: I went into this project wanting to use it.
+- **Usable and fun**: I went into this project wanting to use it.
 Therefore, the primary goal is to be as usable as possible and as easy to write parsers with as can be.
+- **Errors are first-class**: This library was built with errors in mind.
+Therefore, custom error types and other things are supported outright.
+In the near (!) future, this library will have support for native error-recovery, including panic- and statement-mode recoveries, making handling complex error cases a breeze!
 - **Dependency-Free**: By default, there are no dependencies in `errgonomic`.
-In the future, there will be a feature-flag to link in `thiserror` and `miette` for better, more featureful results.
+In the future, there will be a feature-flag to link in `thiserror` and `miette` for better, more featureful results, but that will, of course, be optional.
 - **Fast**: While this isn't really that optimized, `errgonomic` uses immutable state and has minimal amounts of `clone`-s, therefore making it faster.
-Plus, it is built in Rust ;).
+Plus, it's built in Rust ;).

+## Pitfalls

+- **Primarily for strings**: I developed this library primarily to parse strings, and primarily to parse programming languages.
+Therefore, certain applications are less-supported. _Technically_, binary is supported, but it's effectively second-class.
+- **Types are annoying**: Due to the way certain things work, you may have to specify types outright for the parsers (especially the custom-error type).
+This doesn't actually hinder parsing in any way, it just may make your source code uglier in certain scenarios.
+See `errgonomic::combinators` for more information.

 ## Contributing